Wildhoney/Switzerland/README.md

 ## Motivation

 One of the largest downsides to creating components in React, Vue, Ember, etc... is that we re-invent the wheel time-and-time again with every new framework that comes about.
-Although their components *may* rely on more generic modules, we are still writing components specific to a certain framework, and typically within a certain version range &mdash; if our setup lies otuside of those contraints then we need to continue our search.
+Although their components *may* rely on more generic modules, we are still writing components specific to a certain framework, and typically within a certain version range &mdash; if our setup lies outside of those constraints then we need to continue our search.

 For example, if somebody writes a `<mayan-calendar />` component that works nicely with Mayan dates, wouldn't it be nice if we could use that component wherever, irrespective of our chosen framework and version?
 If there was a `ReactMayanCalendar` that works with React `15.x` then we'd be out of luck if our setup was Ember based &mdash; or React `16.x` based.